fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 ### Migrations

-Continuing to extend the backend.
+Let's keep expanding the backend.
 We want to implement support for allowing users with <i>admin status</i> to put users of their choice in inactive mode, preventing them from logging in and creating new notes.
-To implement these, we need to add a boolean value to the users' database row indicating whether the user is admin and whether the username is inactive.
+In order to implement these, we need to add a boolean value to the users' database table indicating whether the user is admin and whether the username is inactive.

 We could proceed as before, i.e. change the model that defines the table and rely on Sequelize to synchronize the changes to the database.
-This is triggered by the lines in the file `models/index.js`
+This is what causes the lines in the file <i>models/index.js</i>

 ```js
 const Note = require('./note')